Buyers & FAQ

 • Cons of existing home: older homes may likely to have maintenance & repairs coming up, may be less energy-efficient with older plumbing & appliances and less appealing aesthetic

-• A Realtor can certainly provide you with guidance on which direction and approach to go.
-We can chat further about this!
+• A Realtor can certainly provide you with the proper guidance on which direction and approach to go.
+Let’s chat further about this!

 • It is important to save some side money after you purchased your home.
 The general idea is at least 3% of the Purchase Price if you are buying an existing home.
 If it is a brand new home, then you will want to save 8% (5% for the GST.)